ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 ## Provisioning through the Resource Controller API

-You can provision new deployments using the Resource Controller API.
-However, in order to use the Resource Controller API there are some preliminary steps to take.
+You can provision new deployments by using the Resource Controller API.
+However, in order to use the Resource Controller API, you need some additional preparation.

 1. [Obtain an IAM token from your API token](https://console.bluemix.net/apidocs/resource-controller#authentication).
-2. You have to know the ID of the resource group that you would like to deploy to.
+2. You need to know the ID of the resource group that you would like to deploy to.
 This information is available through the [{{site.data.keyword.cloud_notm}} CLI](https://console.bluemix.net/docs/cli/reference/ibmcloud/cli_resource_group.html#ibmcloud_resource_groups).
 You can find a list of resource groups with `ibmcloud resource groups` and the ID of a resource group with `ibmcloud resource group`.
-3. You will need to know the region that you would like to deploy to.
+3. You need to know the region that you would like to deploy to.

 Once you have all the information, the create request is a `POST` to the `https://resource-controller.bluemix.net/v2/resource_instances` endpoint.